Probability distributions: True False questions

 Exercise 103:

-The equation given only holds for random variables with a strictly positive support: \(\E{|X|} = |\E{X}|\).
+Claim: the equation \(\E{|X|} = |\E{X}|\) only holds for rvs with a strictly positive support.

 Solution